Edgewall Software

 This does not mean however HTML5 support for Genshi can't be integrated into Genshi in a later release.

-Changed 13 months ago by cmlenz
+comment:7 Changed 17 years ago by cmlenz

-• milestone 0.5 deleted
+• Milestone 0.5 deleted

 As this is available as a separate project for now, and I'm not yet sure I want to incorporate all that functionality into Genshi proper, I'm clearing the milestone.